Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 • Couples who want food-focused nightlife without choosing random bars.

-• Travelers who want to try several dishes in one night without planning every stop.
+• Food-focused travelers who want to try several local dishes without planning every stop.

 It may not be the best fit if you are on a strict backpacker budget, dislike group activities, or prefer to build your own restaurant list in advance.